A-mIn3/Linux-command-executer/README.md

 ## Rubber Ducky Script :

   This script illusrates a simple use case scenario where we deliver our payload using HAK5 [Rubber Ducky USB stick](https://ducktoolkit.com).

+## Disclaimer
+Theses tools are made only for educational purposes and can be only used in legitimate penetration tests.
+Author does not take any responsibility for any actions taken by its users.